fastai/course-v3/docs/gcp_tutorial.md

 ---

-layout: post
+title: GCP
-title: PyTorch 1.0.0 and FastAI 1.0.2 Setup for Google Cloud Platform
+sidebar: home_sidebar

 ---

-# PyTorch 1.0.0 and FastAI 1.0.2 Setup for Google Cloud Platform
+# Welcome to GCP!

-This guide explains how to set up Google Cloud Platform (GCP) to use PyTorch 1.0.0 and FastAI 1.0.2.
-At the end of this tutorial you will be able to use both with Jupyter Lab:
+This guide explains how to set up Google Cloud Platform (GCP) to use PyTorch 1.0.0 and fastai 1.0.2.
+At the end of this tutorial you will be able to use both with Jupyter Lab.

 ![jupyter](https://cdn-images-1.medium.com/max/1000/1*AKAQ25dYfnYnY0gKzcsWKw.png)

-## Google Cloud Platform account
+## Step 1: Creating your account
 Cloud computing allows users access to virtual CPU or GPU resources on an hourly rate, depending on the hardware configuration.
 The instance we use here charges at around $1 per hour.
 Find more information in the [Google Cloud Platform documentation](https://cloud.google.com/compute/).
 In case you don't have a GCP account yet, you can create one [here](https://cloud.google.com/),  which comes with $300 worth of usage credits for free.

 >  **Potential roadblock**: Even though GCP provides a $300 initial credit, you must enable billing to use it.
 For a new bank account it will take several days for the activation.

 Furthermore, the project on which you are going to run the image needs to be linked with your billing account.
-For this navigate to the [billing dashboard](https://console.cloud.google.com/billing/projects), click the "**...**" action menu and choose "**change billing account**".
+For this navigate to the [billing dashboard](https://console.cloud.google.com/billing/projects), click the '**...**' (https://console.cloud.google.com/marketplace/details/click-to-deploy-images/deeplearningaction menu and choose '**change billing account**'.

 <!--- ![](https://raw.githubusercontent.com/andandandand/images-for-colab-notebooks/master/enable-billing.png)